chidal63/MYCOBEANS/_pages/objectives.md

 ## Aim

-MYCOBEANS brings together academic and non-academic partners to tackle the **emerging risk of mycotoxins in beans and legumes**, which are increasingly used as alternative plant protein sources.
-The project aims to support food safety and strengthen supply-chain resilience in the face of climate change, by combining **scientific excellence with real-world relevance**.
+MYCOBEANS brings together academic and non-academic partners to address the emerging risk of mycotoxins in beans and legumes, a food category increasingly used as a source of alternative plant proteins.
+The project aims to support **food safety and supply-chain resilience** in the context of climate change by **combining scientific expertise with applied, real-world perspectives**.

 ## Research Objective

-MYCOBEANS pursues its mission through three closely connected research objectives, designed to generate knowledge, enable action, and build lasting capacity:
+MYCOBEANS pursues this aim through three closely connected research objectives, designed to generate robust knowledge, enable practical action and build long-term capacity.

-**Objective 1 – Improving how we detect and monitor mycotoxins** The first objective focuses on strengthening how mycotoxins are identified and monitored in beans and legumes.
-By aligning analytical approaches across laboratories and sectors, MYCOBEANS aims to generate robust, high-quality data that reflect real contamination scenarios and support reliable crop monitoring.
+**Objective 1 – Strengthen detection and monitoring of mycotoxins** The project aims to improve the identification and monitoring of mycotoxins in beans and legumes by aligning analytical approaches across laboratories and sectors.
+This objective supports the generation of high-quality, comparable data reflecting real contamination scenarios and enabling reliable crop monitoring.

 ⸻

-**Objective 2 – Designing effective and sustainable mitigation strategies** RO2 aims to turn data into solutions.
-By bringing together computational tools, biotechnology, and toxicological insight, the project explores innovative, bio-based strategies to reduce mycotoxin risk in food and feed.
-The focus is on approaches that are scientifically sound, realistic, and compatible with modern food systems.
+**Objective 2 – Develop effective and sustainable mitigation strategies** MYCOBEANS seeks to translate data into actionable solutions by integrating computational tools, biotechnology and toxicological expertise.
+The focus is on exploring bio-based mitigation strategies that are scientifically sound, feasible in practice and compatible with modern food and feed systems.

 ⸻

-**Objective 3 – Building skills and connections across sectors** The third objective is dedicated to people.
-MYCOBEANS provides intersectoral training opportunities for early- and middle-career scientists, enabling them to work across disciplines and between academia and industry.
-By fostering mobility and shared expertise, the project helps build a new generation of researchers equipped to address complex food safety challenges.
+**Objective 3 – Build skills and connections across sectors** The project supports intersectoral training for early- and middle-career scientists, enabling them to work across disciplines and between academia and industry.
+Through mobility and shared expertise, MYCOBEANS contributes to the development of professionals equipped to address complex food safety challenges.

 ## Key facts